Signature scents, music, mannequins wearing the latest styles…

 Harley Abrams, Operations Manager of SuperSpeed Golf, LLC

 ShipBob’s best-in-class technology includes built-in inventory management software, which provides inventory forecasting support.
-With advanced data at your fingertips, you can better understand SKU velocity, the impact of promotions on stock levels, how to prioritize inventory restocking of certain items, and much more.
+With advanced data at your fingertips, you can better understand SKU velocity, the impact of promotions on stock levels, how to prioritise inventory restocking of certain items, and much more.

 Improve customer communication

 So much can happen throughout the ecommerce supply chain, from carrier delays to warehouse or manufacturing shutdowns.
-Even with the strongest fulfillment strategy, unexpected events that are outside of your control can happen at any time.
+Even with the strongest fulfilment strategy, unexpected events that are outside of your control can happen at any time.

 That’s why transparency is critical.
 It’s important to enable a communication process that keeps customers up-to-date on their orders.
-It can be as simple as sending tracking information to optimizing your customer service process to ensure customer inquiries get answered as soon as possible.
+It can be as simple as sending tracking information to optimising your customer service process to ensure customer inquiries get answered as soon as possible.

 You can implement technology to assist you in providing full transparency, and if you partner with ShipBob, you get access to order management tools that help you view and filter all orders by status.
 If there is a customer issue, you have the data at your fingertips to resolve right away.

 Overall, there is more transparency with ShipBob that even helps our team manage customer service better.
 I can see the granular stage the order is in — if it’s being picked, packed, in transit, etc. That enhanced visibility is great.